Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 What does "ABA-compliant IT" actually mean?

 ABA Model Rule 1.6 requires "reasonable efforts" to prevent unauthorized access to client information.
 Rule 1.1 requires attorneys to stay reasonably competent with technology.
 Neither is a checkbox.
-We maintain security configurations aligned with Rule 1.6, run tested backups, deploy security awareness training, and enforce MFA and encryption at rest and in transit through Microsoft 365.
-That lets you answer "yes, we meet ABA technology obligations" with specifics.
+We help firms put practical security controls in place, run tested backups, improve account security, and document the environment more clearly so they are in a better position to address those obligations responsibly.

 How does switching IT providers affect our firm?